 - 1.5.1 Whilst we are keen to achieve increased coherence in pricing across facilities for the benefit of users, the Board will appreciate that each individual facility exists within its own market.
 In this respect it is important to consider, for example, Tonbridge Swimming Pool in comparison to Tunbridge Wells Sports Centre and Sevenoaks Leisure Centre, rather than Maidstone Leisure Centre. - 1.5.2 Detailed consideration has been given to relevant competitors, notably Tunbridge Wells Sports Centre, Sevenoaks Leisure Centre and Maidstone Leisure Centre.
 A selection of comparable charges is shown at [Annex 4].
 In general terms the charges at Angel Centre and Tonbridge Swimming Pool are broadly comparable with the local competition.
 At Larkfield Leisure Centre charges have historically been considerably higher than at Maidstone Leisure Centre.
-Whilst the gap has closed over the past three or four years and has not been a deterrent to customers in the past, who have tended to prefer the facilities and service offered at Larkfield Leisure Centre, it is felt that price continues to be an important factor in customer choice. - 1.5.3 In addition to the main local authority competitors, consideration has also been given to competing facilities operated by the private sector.
+Whilst the gap has closed over the past few years and has not been a deterrent to customers in the past, who have tended to prefer the facilities and service offered at Larkfield Leisure Centre, it is felt that price continues to be an important factor in customer choice. - 1.5.3 In addition to the main local authority competitors, consideration has also been given to competing facilities operated by the private sector.
 In this respect competitor analysis has been undertaken across the Leisure Service Business Unit against Esporta, Topnotch, Peak Fitness and, critically in the case of Larkfield Leisure Centre, David Lloyd Leisure at Kings Hill. - 1.5.4 It is also important to make comparison between competing family leisure time activities, particularly when considering the typical family visiting one of our sites to swim.
-The cost of a family swim ranges from £5.20 to £14.60 depending on the status of a visiting family, (i.e. whether they are members or not).
-Other competing activities, assuming a family unit of two adults and two children, compare typically as follows: - cinema visit £20.00 - 10 pin bowling £29.95 - 1.5.5 In this context, swimming remains a relatively affordable family day out, particularly if family membership at Larkfield Leisure Centre, (at a cost of around £1.70 per week) is taken out.
-This reduces the family swim to £8.60 at Larkfield Leisure Centre and at Tonbridge Swimming Pool to £9.00. - 1.5.6 The Board is also reminded that throughout the year the Leisure Service Business Unit engages in significant price promotion activity offering existing and new customers discounted opportunities to use the facilities.
-These promotions vary with the use of direct mail, vouchers in publications such as the Leisure Guide and Here & Now and the recently introduced Zest Reward scheme reported elsewhere in these papers.
+The cost of a family swim ranges from £5.40 to £14.90 depending on the status of a visiting family, (that is whether they are members or not).
+Other competing activities, assuming a family unit of two adults and two children, compare typically as follows: - cinema visit £21.00 - 10 pin bowling £32.00 - 1.5.5 In this context, swimming remains a relatively affordable family day out, particularly if family membership at Larkfield Leisure Centre, (at a cost of around £1.70 per week) is taken out.
+This reduces the family swim to £8.90 at Larkfield Leisure Centre and at Tonbridge Swimming Pool to £9.30. - 1.5.6 The Board is also reminded that throughout the year the Leisure Service Business Unit engages in significant price promotion activity offering existing and new customers discounted opportunities to use the facilities.
+These promotions vary with the use of direct mail, vouchers in publications such as the Leisure Guide and Here & Now and the recently introduced Zest Reward scheme that rewards regular users and has been the subject of previous reports to this Board.